Internal control and risk management

 Financial reporting and control

 The internal control and risk management systems pertaining to the financial reporting process have been designed so that sufficient certainty on the reliability of the financial reporting can be obtained and that the financial statements have been prepared in accordance with the applicable laws and regulations.
 Kemira complies with the international standards for financial statements (IFRS) which are applicable in the EU and other requirements of the listed companies.
 Kemira Group policies and procedures define in detail the processes and principles of accounting and financial reporting to be applied in all Group companies.
-The purpose of the policies and Financial Manual is to ensure the reliability of financial reporting.
+The purpose of the policies and procedures is to ensure the reliability of financial reporting.

 The Group has a uniform and comprehensive Enterprise Resources Planning (ERP) system that ensures fast and reliable access to data.
 Subsidiaries report their figures from the ERP system to the Group, using a uniform Group reporting system.
 The financial organizations of the Group, segments and regions check the correctness of the figures in the Group reporting system in accordance with the responsibility areas described above.